Dried fruit is regular fruit that has had most of its water removed.

 Most dried fruits have a chewy texture and a flavorful taste and contain a good range of nutrients.

 Dried grapes, known as either raisins, sultanas, or currants, were the most popular dried fruit over the 2020-2021 season.
-Over this season, 1.2 million metric tons of dried grapes were produced, which accounted for 42% of global dried fruit production (3).
+Over this season, 1.2 million metric tons of dried grapes were produced in the United States, accounting for 42% of global production (3).

 What Are Some Popular Varieties?